Large Banks and Systemic Risk: Insights from a Mean-Field Game Model: Interbank Market Model

 where $u_t^0$ is the major bank's control variable and $x_t^0$ is its state variable.
 The optimal strategy chosen by the major bank is represented by $u^0$, and $u^{-0}$ is the collection of the optimal controls of all other banks besides the major bank $u^{-0} = (u^1, \dots, u^N)$.
 From the cost functional above, the parameter $q_0$ quantifies the incentive to participate in borrowing and lending activity and a higher $q_0$ is akin to the regulator having low fees. $\epsilon_0$ measures the penalization on the major bank when its log-monetary reserve deviates from the average log-monetary reserves of minor banks during the considered period.
 The parameter $c_0$ penalizes the major bank if there exists a difference between its log-monetary reserves and the average log-monetary reserves of minor banks at the terminal date.

 This cost functional consists of 4 terms.
 The first term $\frac{1}{2} \big(u_t^0\big)^2$ represents a soft constraint on the instantaneous transaction rate with the large bank.
 The second term $q_0 u_t^0\big( x_t^{(N)}- x_t^0\big)$ models the incentive to trade with the central bank given the current market condition.
 More specifically, it captures the idea that the interest rate paid for borrowing reserves from the central bank would be smaller if other banks are on average searching for lending activities because demand would be smaller.
 Reversely, lending to the central bank is more profitable for the major bank if $x_t^0>x_t^{(N)}$ because the supply is smaller.
 The third term $\frac{\epsilon_0}{2}\big(x_t^{(N)}-x_t^0\big)^2$ is the instantaneous opportunity cost of having too large or too small reserves compared to the other banks.
 It measures the amount of unrealized profitable transactions, and depends on a parameter $\varepsilon_0\geq0$.
 Similarly, the last term represents the opportunity cost of holding sub-optimal reserves at the end of time.
 It is a terminal condition which penalizes deviations from the mean at the final period $T$ using a parameter $c_0\geq0$.
+We note that one could also consider a model for the major bank aiming to keep its liquidity close to a linear combination of $x^{(N)}_t$ and $x^0_t$.
+Details on such a model can be found in \cite{Sophia-thesis}.